-- 9.1 The Contractor must submit invoices in accordance with the information required in Section 12 of, 2035 General Conditions Services. - 9.2 Additional Invoicing Instructions. - 9.3 An invoice for a payment cannot be submitted until all Work identified on the invoice is completed. - 9.4 Each invoice must be supported by: - (a) a copy of time sheets to support the time claimed; - (b) a copy of the release document and any other documents as specified in the Contract; - 9.5 Invoices must be distributed as follows: - (a) The original and one (1) copy must be forwarded to the following address for certification and payment:
+- 9.1 The Contractor must submit invoices in accordance with the information required in Section 12 of 2035, General Conditions Higher Complexity Services. - 9.2 An invoice for a single payment cannot be submitted until all Work identified on the invoice is completed. - 9.3 Each invoice must be supported by: - (a) a copy of time sheets to support the time claimed; - (b) a copy of the release document and any other documents as specified in the Contract; - 9.4 In the ongoing efforts of being a department that contributes to the greening initiative, as well as to improve our efficiencies when processing invoices, Public Safety Canada is moving towards receiving all invoices electronically from vendors.
+We ask, where possible, that vendors send their invoices electronically and do not send their invoices in paper format through regular postal mail services.

-Attn: Project Authority (to be identified at contract award) Public Safety Canada PS.InvoiceProcessing-TraitementDesFactures.SP@ps-sp.gc.ca
+Email address: PS.InvoiceProcessing-TraitementDesFactures.SP@canada.ca